roixa/RoixArchitectureTemplates/README.md

 1. Architecture:
 Create base classes and the first screen and the repository, and configure resourses, manifest, .gradle files.

-2. Repository:
-Add repository class-interface pair.

-3. Screen:
+2. Screen:
 Add view (activity or fragment), vievmodel, interactor.And resolving in a DI tree.
 There is able to provide repository inside the template.
-Screen can be base list toolbar etc.
+Screen can be list, toolbar, base etc.

+3. Repository:
+Add repository class-interface pair.

 ```